MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 * Basic filtering.
 Select those whose `country` is `spain`: `GET /universities?country=spain`.
 * Filtering with operand: Select those whose `country` is not equal to `spain`: `GET /universities?country[neq]=spain`.
 * Sorting: `GET /universities?sort_by=-date,id`.
 * Select specific fields: `GET /universities?fields=id,name,departments(name)`.
-Example: [Google Tasks API](https://developers.google.com/tasks/performance#partial-response).
+Example: [Google Tasks API][Partial response in Google Tasks API].
 * Include sub-resources: our resource might contain a collection of other type.
 We can use something like `GET /posts/12?embed=comments,author.name` to fetch a blog post along with all its comments and its author name.

 ### Pagination
 We tyipically identify two different pagination mechanisms:
 * Offset-based pagination: `GET /universities?limit=10&offset=30`.
-* [Cursor-based pagination](https://developers.facebook.com/docs/graph-api/using-graph-api/#paging): `GET /universities?limit=10&next=uc3m`.
+* [Cursor-based pagination][Cursor-based pagination in Facebook API]: `GET /universities?limit=10&next=uc3m`.

 _Cursor-based_ pagination is more popular nowadays.

 It can also contain `Web Links` headers to help traversing a collection of resources.
-See for example the [GitHub API](https://developer.github.com/v3/#pagination).
+See for example the [GitHub API][Pagination with Web Links in GitHub API].

 ## Security
 We use